Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Outlook and conclusions

 \section{Outlook and conclusions}

 \mbox

 All facets of the TDA concept have not yet been developed in a satisfactory way.
 In this section, we address a few issues where progress may be anticipated.
-We first (Sec.~\ref{SubSec_Non_pert_approach}) emphasize the importance and usefulness of study TDAs within the lattice QCD and the functional approach to QCD based on the Dyson-Schwinger equations.
+We first (Section~\ref{SubSec_Non_pert_approach}) emphasize the importance and usefulness to study TDAs within the lattice QCD and the functional approach to QCD based on the Dyson--Schwinger equations.
 We then outline some preliminary thoughts concerning further types of hard exclusive reactions that may admit a description within the TDA framework and could be accessed experimentally.
-In particular (Sec.~\ref{SubSec_Bkw_DVCS}) we review the status of a TDA-based description of backward DVCS and backward time-like Compton scattering (TCS) and we indicate the application of the TDA framework for processes involving nuclei (Sec.~\ref{SubSec_Nuclear_Ph}).
-Finally, we provide in Sec.~\ref{SubSec_List_of_problems} a (most likely incomplete) list of key theoretical issues that require further investigation in order to put the TDA framework on a firmer ground.
+In particular (Section~\ref{SubSec_Bkw_DVCS}) we review the status of a TDA-based description of backward DVCS and backward time-like Compton scattering (TCS) and we indicate the application of the TDA framework for processes involving nuclei (Section~\ref{SubSec_Nuclear_Ph}).
+Finally, we provide in Section~\ref{SubSec_List_of_problems} a (most likely incomplete) list of key theoretical issues that require further investigation in order to put the TDA framework on a firmer ground.